Baptism: Hyperdispensationalism

 Water baptism found early in the Book of Acts is, according to this view, now supplanted by the one baptism foretold by John the Baptist.
 Others make a distinction between John's prophesied baptism by Christ with the Holy Spirit and the Holy Spirit's baptism of the believer into the body of Christ; the latter being the one baptism for today.
 The one baptism for today, it is asserted, is the "baptism of the Holy Spirit" of the believer into the Body of Christ church.

 Many in this group also argue that John's promised baptism by fire is pending, referring to the destruction of the world by fire.

 Other Hyperdispensationalists believe that baptism was necessary until mid-Acts.

 Debaptism

 Most Christian churches see baptism as a once-in-a-lifetime event that can be neither repeated nor undone.
 They hold that those who have been baptized remain baptized, even if they renounce the Christian faith by adopting a non-Christian religion or by rejecting religion entirely.
 But some other organizations and individuals are practicing debaptism.

 Comparative summary

-Comparative Summary of Baptisms of Denominations of Christian Influence.
+A comparative summary of the practice of baptism throughout various Christian denominations is given below.
 (This section does not give a complete listing of denominations, and therefore, it only mentions a fraction of the churches practicing "believer's baptism".)